 Collaboration is key for successful product design.
-We work with our OEM partners to design for manufacture (DFM), design for test (DFT) and design for cost.
+We work with our OEM partners to design for manufacture (DFM), design for test (DFT), and design for cost; we design for excellence (DFX).
 From there we take it forward through validation, certification and NPI:

 As Ryder Industries started life as an Original Equipment Maker (OEM), we invested heavily in engineering.
 Precision engineering is in our DNA and has been for over 40 years.

 Our specialist focus helps to speed up not only design, but importantly development: prototyping, NPI, and finally manufacturing.
 Our customers enter the market earlier.

 In some instances, customers even come to us with just a concept; we provide mechanical and electronic engineering to go through the processes and to place the product into the mass production.

 Modern electronics covers a broad range of technologies.
 Each requires its own range of specialist skills and its own support equipment.

 With many years of experience in fields adjacent to our core industries, we can imagine creative solutions to problems that might baffle single-industry specialists.

 And the task is not complete until production is humming smoothly and end users out in the field are reporting satisfaction.

 With more than 20 electronics design engineers, teamed with 30 production and industrial engineers, we add value throughout the entire product lifecycle and beyond.